St. Petersburg – The Sunshine City

 For LGBTQ locals, St. Pete offers a laid back vibe with tons to do and several places to connect with other like-minded LGBTQ people.
 What is most unique about this region of Florida is the diversity within the LGBTQ community.
 St. Pete is known for attracting lesbian retirees, but there is a growing population of gay men, transgender people and a younger nonbinary crowd!

 The gay scene is never lacking in this town either.
-Drag shows, nonprofit fundraisers, and LGBTQ networking events pop up weekly during non-COVID times.
-These events are just starting to pick back up again, with safety in mind, of course.
+Drag shows, nonprofit fundraisers, and LGBTQ networking events pop up weekly.

 St. Pete Pride is Florida’s largest LGBT Pride celebration.
 In 2021, the annual event will take place over four themed-weeks throughout June.
 Events will include “Outdoor Adventure Week,” “Family Week,” “Arts & Qulture,” and “Taste of PrideFest.”
 In the interest of wellness and safety many events will be ticketed and have capacity limits.